Bi-objective Ranking and Selection Using Stochastic Kriging: Proposed MORS procedure

 The first of the proposed screening procedures is outlined in Algorithm \ref{alg:screening1}.
 The worst confidence bounds (i.e., the side of the bound that worsens the performance) among all the non-dominated points for each objective $j$, denoted $\bar{u}_j$ for the sample means, and $\hat{u}_j$ for the predicted means, are used to enclose a confidence region (see left panel of Figure \ref{fig:screening}).
 The second screening procedure, outlined in Algorithm \ref{alg:screening2}, will instead enclose a confidence region using the upper confidence bounds of \emph{all} the non-dominated points (see right panel of Figure \ref{fig:screening}).
 These confidence regions are computed for \emph{both} the $PF$ and $\widehat{PF}$.

-Subsequently, the performance of every dominated point (denoted with empty circles) is substituted by the lower confidence bounds (denoted with empty squares).
+Subsequently, the performance of every dominated mean objective point (visualized with empty circles) is substituted by the lower confidence bounds (visualized with empty squares).
 Similarly, the performance of the non-dominated points (denoted with filled circles) is substituted by the upper confidence bounds (denoted with filled squares).
 This is done for both, the performance based on sample means and the performance based on predicted means.
-If the new position of a given dominated point does not enter any of the confidence regions enclosed by the non-dominated points (i.e., the region enclosed by $PF$ or $\widehat{PF}$), then this point is screened out from the \emph{current} iteration (see e.g., points a and b in Figure \ref{fig:screening}).
-Otherwise, it will be considered in the current iteration (see e.g., points c and d in Figure \ref{fig:screening}).
-This is to ensure that, even with very high noise levels (as in the experiments in Section \ref{sec:experiments}), with a high confidence we are not excluding truly non-dominated solutions.
+If the new position of a given dominated point does not enter any of the confidence regions enclosed by the non-dominated points (i.e., the region enclosed by $PF$ or $\widehat{PF}$), then this point is screened out from the \emph{current} iteration (see e.g., points $a$ and $b$ in Figure \ref{fig:screening}).
+Otherwise, it will be considered in the current iteration (see e.g., points $c$ and $d$ in Figure~\ref{fig:screening}).
+This is to ensure that, even with very high noise levels (as in the experiments in Section \ref{sec:experiments}), with a high confidence, we are not excluding truly non-dominated solutions.